 A plane is a slice.
 A plane has length and width, however it has no depth.
-A plane is a point that has been stretched in length and width but has no depth.
+It is perfectly thin.
+A plane is a point that has been stretched in length and width but has no thickness.

 Space is the opposite of a point.
 A point is infinitely small, with no length, width, or depth.
 Space is the opposite.
 Space has unlimited length, width, and depth.

 Time is often called the fourth dimension.
 Length, width, and depth, coupled with time, form our universe.
 The first three dimensions (point, line, space) exist in time.
 Time is generally not considered a dimension when talking about geometry.
 To understand afterlife we have to understand time too.

 A point, existing through time, is actually a line.
 So to properly define a point (within the context of time), a point would be a point that exists for one moment only.
 It would exist for a moment and be gone.
 The true definition of a point would have no length, width, depth, and no duration.
 But it exists.
 It is location, within time and space.

 Space existing through time would have unlimited length, width, depth, and duration.
 The definition of space (within the context of time) would be everything.

 The concepts of geometry including point, line, plane, space, and time form the perfect framework to prove afterlife.
 Afterlife is proven by equation.
 The equation is built using these five geometrical concepts.